Harry: No one around me could help after warzone return sparked ‘unravelling’

 “Unfortunately, like most of us, the first time you really consider therapy is when you’re lying on the floor in the foetal position, probably wishing that you’d dealt with some of the stuff previously, and that’s what I really want to change.”

+In a 2017 interview, Harry described how his brother, the now-Prince of Wales, had been a “huge support” and that William, with whom he has since fallen out, encouraged him to seek help.

-The duke, meanwhile, made a surprise appearance at a special US preview screening of the new five-part show in California, which has been more than two years in the making.
+The duke made a surprise appearance at a special US preview screening in California of the new five-part Netflix show which has been more than two years in the making.

 He emerged to introduce it, telling the audience about the sacrifices that veterans and their families make while serving their country.